You are here

 Important Administration Instructions

 Before opening the overwrap, check the color of the oxygen indicator.
-Compare color of the indicator to the reference color printed next to the OK symbol depicted in the printed area of the indicator label.
+Compare the color of the indicator to the reference color printed next to the OK symbol depicted in the printed area of the indicator label.
 Do not use the product if the color of the oxygen absorber/indicator does not correspond to the reference color printed next to the OK symbol.

 After opening the bag, use the contents immediately and discard unused portion.